jessebrack/design-system-base-components/README.md

 - Many of these SLDS component subclasses patch their base class template in order to bake in custom styling.
 See [Template Patching](https://component.kitchen/elix/customizing#template-patching) for details.

 - Most of the component subclasses also dynamically [replace element parts](https://component.kitchen/elix/customizing#replaceable-element-parts) in the component's shadow.
 E.g., the SldsCarousel component indicates that, instead of using a standard Elix PageDot component for each of the little dots (called a "proxy"), the component should instead use a custom SLDSPageDot component for the dots instead.

+- In many situations, a theme being applied to the Styling API provided by the SDS layer is sufficient to achieve visual brand expression.
+Those components are still in the sds namespace for the custom element.
+Unless functionality or structure needs to be forked, a new namespace is not created.

 ### Caveats: